-A. Officers shall be elected by the group for the life of the project and their duties shall include the following:

-- 1. Group Facilitator Shall chair all group meetings, and act as the main representative of the group. - 2.
-Assistant Group Facilitator Shall act for the Group Facilitator in his/her absence. - 3.
-Timekeeper Shall keep a record of all group members' timesheets and shall be responsible for submitting timesheets to the SELF-HELP GRANT RECIPIENT'S office on a weekly basis.
+- A. Officers shall be elected by the group for the life of the project and their duties shall include the following: - 1.
+Group Facilitator Shall chair all group meetings, and act as the main representative of the group. - 2.
+Assistant Group Facilitator Shall act for the Group Facilitator in their absence. - Timekeeper Shall keep a record of all group members' timesheets and shall be responsible for submitting timesheets to (INSERT ORGANIZATION ORG

-An additional and very important responsibility would be that of "material checker," to accept and check all supplies delivered to the group.
-This may be an elected position, or the duty of each member present.
+(An additional and particularly important responsibility would be that of "material checker," to accept and check all supplies delivered to the group.
+This may be an elected position, or the duty of each member present.)